Parenting a Child During Eating Disorder Treatment: A Practical Guide for Families in Minneapolis

 • Sit with your child throughout the meal

-At Ezer Psychotherapy, we coach parents through these exact moments in real time—because mealtimes are often where families feel the most stuck.
+At Ezer Psychotherapy, we coach parents through these exact moments because mealtimes are often where families feel the most stuck.

 Avoid: